WVURAIL/dspira/_posts/2026-08-15-Correlation_and_Interferometry.md

 order: 8
 permalink: /correlation-and-interferometry/
 meta_description: "Explore convolution, autocorrelation, and cross-correlation.
 Use GNU Radio labs to understand how two horn telescopes form an interferometer."
+equipment: "A computer with Jupyter, NumPy, SciPy, and Matplotlib to run the notebook.
+Simulations require no telescope."
+preparation: "Review waves, phase, and Fourier analysis.
+Read the theory alongside the notebook before attempting the optional hardware extension."
 ---

 Every measurement a radio telescope makes is a correlation of some kind.
 A